danielgorgonha/tcc-explorer/docs/articles/block-explorers-mirror-blockchain-analysis.md

 ### 1.2 Problem Statement

-Despite the proliferation of block explorers, there is a significant gap in academic literature regarding their architectures, design patterns, and technical challenges.
-This scarcity hinders the development of efficient new explorers and the optimization of existing systems.
-Current research lacks:
+While block explorers have proliferated across different blockchain ecosystems, academic research on their architectures remains surprisingly sparse.
+This absence of scholarly work makes it difficult to develop new explorers efficiently or optimize existing systems.
+After reviewing the literature, we found that current research lacks:

 - Systematic analysis of architectural patterns
 - Comparative studies of technical implementations